Trolley crisis: Harris averse to cancelling planned admissions

 Nurses said 760 patients are on trolleys in emergency departments and on wards queuing for a bed today.
 File photograph: Getty

-Cancelling all planned admissions to hospitals because of the overcrowding would not be the appropriate thing to do, according to Minister for Health Simon Harris.
+Cancelling all planned admissions to hospitals because of overcrowding in emergency departments would not be the appropriate thing to do, Minister for Health Simon Harris has said.

-He said he had heard calls and received correspondence urging that such planned operations not go ahead given the pressures on emergency departments and the numbers on trolleys.
+He had heard calls and received correspondence, he said, urging planned operations not go ahead given the pressures on emergency departments and the numbers on trolleys.

 “Let me be very clear.
 No trade union and no politician will decide clinical matters; clinical matters about what is an urgent operation will be decided by, appropriately, clinicians.”

-Nurses said there were 760 patients on trolleys in emergency departments and on wards queuing for a bed .

-The INMO said it had written to the Minister seeking the cancellation of planned procedures and the ending of non-emergency admissions in hospital worst affected by the overcrowding as part of an overall suite of measures .
+The INMO said it had written to the Minister seeking the cancellation of planned procedures and the ending of non-emergency admissions to hospitals worst affected by the overcrowding, as part of an overall suite of measures to deal with the crisis.

-However Mr Harris said: “In Limerick on Monday we had 11 operations carried out for gynaecological cancers.
+However Mr Harris responded: “In Limerick on Monday we had 11 operations carried out for gynaecological cancers.
 Nobody would want to see those time- sensitive operations cancelled.

 “We need to get very careful with our language.
 So cancelling all electives [planned procedures] would not be an appropriate thing to do; these are matters to be decided by doctors.”